Okpainmo/python_docker_project_command_sheet/README.md

-# Python Docker Project Command Sheet
+# Python Docker Project Command Sheet.

 A simple repository - mainly containing a sheet with commands, to streamline the workflow process when working on Python projects with Docker.